Mrfunreal/L4D2-FGD-Edits/readme.md

 ## New Point Entities
 - hlp_origin_Vector - Just gives you the origin of where this entity is and gives you a radius option.
 Only useful for getting vectors for Vscripts.
-- weapon_gascan         	- usually you'd have a prop_physics using the gas can model.
+- weapon_gascan         	- Usually you'd have a prop_physics using desired model.
-- weapon_gnome          	- usually you'd have a prop_physics using the gnome model.
+- weapon_gnome          	- Usually you'd have a prop_physics using desired model.
-- weapon_cola_bottles		- usually you'd have a prop_physics using the cola model.
+- weapon_cola_bottles		- Usually you'd have a prop_physics using desired model.
+- weapon_fireworkcrate		- Usually you'd have a prop_physics using desired model.
+(Does not explode until picked up first)
+- weapon_oxygentank			- Usually you'd have a prop_physics using desired model.
+(Does not explode until picked up first)
+- weapon_propanetank		- Usually you'd have a prop_physics using desired model.
+(Does not explode until picked up first)
 - upgrade_laser_sight		- Spawnpoint for JUST the laser.
 - upgrade_ammo_incendiary	- Already deployed Incendiary ammo.
 - upgrade_ammo_explosive	- Already deployed explosive ammo.